AO33/HiC_Genome_Assembler/README.md

 # HiC_Genome_Assembler
-Code repository for a HiC based genome assembly algorithm I wrote during my time in the Baumann lab https://www.baumannlab.org/links.html<br>
+Code repository for a HiC based genome assembly algorithm I wrote during my time in the Baumann lab.
+Note, that documentation and code may change slightly between now and publication as bugs are encountered and fixed. https://www.baumannlab.org/links.html<br>

 ## Algorithm overview